Distribution Agnostic Symbolic Representations for Time Series Dimensionality Reduction and Online Anomaly Detection: Data-Driven SAX for Efficient High-Level Time Series Mining

 Having estimated an initial set of clusters, a criterion for dynamically re-estimating the clusters is defined, by utilizing all the data up to the current data point.
 There are two extreme cases: (i) the clusters are always re-estimated, and (ii) the clusters are never re-estimated.
 In the first case, the clusters are always up to date, but with a severe delay each time a sample arrives, whilst in the latter case there is no delay, but the estimation is always out of date.
 None of the above extremes is desirable in practice, thus we propose a computationally tractable process for lying in between the two extremes.

-Consider that the current clusters have been estimated using the mean-shift vector in~\eqref{eq:mean-shift2} with an arbitrary kernel $G$, smoothness parameter $h_G$, with $N$ samples.
+Consider that the current clusters have been estimated at some time using the mean-shift vector in~\eqref{eq:mean-shift2} with an arbitrary kernel $G$, smoothness parameter $h_G$, with $N$ samples.
 The mean-shift procedure implicitly estimates the density function by using another kernel $K$ that is the shadow of $G$.
 The kernels that are employed by our method are valid probability density functions, that is, they are non-negative and integrate to one.
 Hence, we can define the standard deviation $\sigma_K$ of the random variable whose pdf is equal to the kernel $K$.
 The proposed criterion is the following:

-\begin{definition}[Dynamic clustering criterion] The set of clusters are re-estimated when either (i) the most recent window of samples is statistically different from the past windows, or (ii) the most recent sample exceeds the range of previously observed data by a significant degree. \end{definition}
+\begin{definition}[Dynamic clustering criterion] The set of clusters is re-estimated when at least one of the following conditions is true: a) the most recent window of samples is statistically different from the past windows, b) the most recent sample exceeds the range of previously observed data by a significant degree. \end{definition}

-The first case is a statistical deviation criterion.
-In our anomaly detection method, it is easily determined by the output of the detector itself.
+The first case is a statistical deviation condition.
+For our anomaly detection method, this can be determined by the output of the detector itself.
 That is, the clusters are re-estimated every time an anomaly is detected.
-The second case is a spatial deviation criterion.
+The correctness in this strategy is understood when we consider that, first, the early operation of the detector will declare most windows as anomalous until the detector learns enough patterns.
+At this stage, the clusters are highly inaccurate and need frequent updating.
+Second, both true and false positives are by definition unusual patterns and hence need to be considered by the discretization scheme.
+The second case is a spatial deviation condition.
 A natural scale of spatial deviation is the standard deviation $\sigma_K$, which is proportional to the smoothness parameter.
 For the Gaussian kernel, the standard deviation equals exactly the smoothness parameter, hence it can be defined by~\eqref{eq:Gauss_hopt}.

-Overall, our proposed dynamic clustering method is based on a hybrid criterion for re-estimating the clusters, with means that are inherent to the density estimation and anomaly detection processes.
+Overall, our proposed dynamic clustering method is based on a hybrid criterion for re-estimating the clusters, with means inherent to the density estimation and anomaly detection processes.
 The anomaly detector tracks the statistical deviation of the data stream, whilst the smoothness parameter of the implicit KDE process is used as a measure of spatial deviation.